gouravshenoy/gouravshenoy.github.io/_posts/2017-02-10-distributed-workload.md

 * Final design using centralized-state : [LINK](http://mail-archives.apache.org/mod_mbox/airavata-dev/201702.mbox/%3C1BD69733-6E99-4B34-B347-4667DC6A3337%40indiana.edu%3E)

 ## Github Issues
-We have created Github issues to track the progress of implementation and to resolve any design conflicts via discussions.
+I have created Github issues to track the progress of implementation and to resolve any design conflicts via discussions.
 The issues can be found [HERE](https://github.com/airavata-courses/spring17-workload-management/issues)